Streaming ingestion - Amazon Redshift

 Decompression

-VARBYTE does not currently support any decompression methods.
+VARBYTE doesn't support decompression.
 Because of this, records containing compressed data can't be queried in Redshift.
-Decompress your data before pushing it into the Kinesis stream or Amazon MSK topic.
+Decompress your data before adding it to the Kinesis stream or Amazon MSK topic.

 Maximum record size